INS Rana (D52): 2020

 The Rana and the Kulish conducted exercises with the JMSDF training ship JS Kashima and destroyer JS Shimayuki on 27 June.
 Vice Admiral Pradeep Chauhan noted that "Exercises like these remind Beijing that the Indian military can quickly deny air cover for Chinese naval assets in the Indian Ocean - and that such plans are ready.
 They are still far away from deploying an (aircraft) carrier in the Indian Ocean.”

 On 20 July, the Rana along with other Indian ships participated in cooperative exercises with US Navy ships off the coast of the Andaman and Nicobar Islands.
 The other ships from the Indian Navy were the stealth frigates INS Sahyadri and INS Shivalik, and the missile corvette INS Kamorta.
 The US Navy was represented by Carrier Strike Group 11 (CSG 11), comprising the flagship aircraft carrier USS Nimitz, the guided missile cruiser USS Princeton (CG-59), and the guided missile destroyers USS Sterett (DDG-104) and USS Ralph Johnson.
 The Indian ships were commanded by Rear Admiral Sanjay Vatsayan, the Flag Officer Commanding Eastern Fleet.
 The US contingent was commanded by Rear Admiral Jim Kirk, commander of CSG 11.
 The exercises aimed to achieve maximal interoperability between the two navies.
 The Indian press saw the exercises as signaling offensive capabilities to China following the Galwan incident; the exercises were held in a region where ships can blockade the Malacca Strait, through which most of China's oil imports and a high percentage of other trade passes.

 The Rana was part of the Indian contingent for the 27th edition of SIMBEX.
-The other ships from the Indian Navy were the corvettes INS Kamorta and iNS Karmuk, and the submarine INS Sindhuraj; Chetak helicopters onboard the Rana and P8I maritime patrol aircraft were also part of this group.
+The other ships from the Indian Navy were the corvettes INS Kamorta and INS Karmuk, and the submarine INS Sindhuraj; Chetak helicopters on board the Rana and P8I maritime patrol aircraft were also part of this group.
 The Republic of Singapore Navy was represented by the frigates RSS Intrepid and RSS Steadfast, landing ship tank RSS Endeavour and S70B helicopters.
 The drills conducted during the exercise were for advanced, anti-air and anti-submarine warfare.
 The exercise was held in the Andaman Sea from 23 to 25 November.